tyson-hu/Food-Scanner-App/docs/architecture/mvvm-pattern.md

 ## 🧠 MVVM Implementation Details

-This document explains how the MVVM (Model-View-ViewModel) pattern is implemented in the Food Scanner app.
+This document explains how the MVVM (Model-View-ViewModel) pattern is implemented in the Calry app.

 ## 🎯 MVVM Overview